PHANzgz/embedded-deep-learning/README.md

 (TODO)

 ## Other ideas
-* Bark detection for dogs, aimed at full-time workers who can't be with their pets the whole day.
 * Smart thermostat that learns from user interaction and improves user experience as well as saving energy.
 * Pose detection for bin-picking
+* Bark detection for dogs (TODO find a better speech recognition application)
 * (TODO)

 # Frameworks used